Stephen-Seo/MyNeoVimConfig/README.md

 ## Installing This Config

 1. Clone the repo into `$HOME/.config/nvim`.
-2. Invoke `git submodule update --init --recursive --depth=1` in `$HOME/.config/nvim`.
+2. Invoke `git submodule update --init --recursive` in `$HOME/.config/nvim`.

 ## Updating This Config